opositatest/symfony-nginx/README.md

 $HTTPS_FORCE
     on and off

-    If value is on, proxy pass to backend https protocol to return pages and assets with https protocol
+    If value is on, proxy pass https protocol to backend so it will return pages and assets with https protocol

 $TIMEZONE